-Videos aboard the Delta Queen, a working steam powered boat.
+Videos from the Delta Queen when it was a working steam powered boat.

 A Short History of Steam Engines

 The Plain Cylinder Boiler

 The first real advancement in boiler design came about with the invention of the Plain Cylinder Boiler.
 It was a simple design and easily constructed.